jongkyunkim/MailSend/README.md

 ## Instalation

-* Change SMTP properties in application.conf
+* Change SMTP properties on conf/application.conf
-* Change the user email in Global.java (The file that inserts a user to test the email sending)
+* Change the test user email in app/Global.java

 ## Using MailSend: